Hanjinchao/ForgeCore-release/Readme.md

 # ForgeCore Project

-OrgeCore is a free-to-use commercial binary tool designed to simplify training popular neural network models.
+ForgeCore is a free-to-use commercial binary tool designed to simplify training popular neural network models.
 It supports Windows and Linux, and includes optional Rust-based inference binary compilation.
-This project is open for public use, you can find the binary file from the release link
+This project is open for public use.
+You can find the binary file from the release link

 ## Features